Mental performancefor the kid whosehead gets in theway of his game.

 He's not going to grow out of this on his own.

 The freezing, the tightening, the great practice player who disappears on game day.
-It doesn't fix itself with more reps in the cage.
+It doesn't fix itself with more reps in practice.
 It's the one thing his talent can't outrun, and the one thing nobody around him is coaching.

 You've watched him have it and lose it.
 I spent two years learning how to keep it.
 Now I teach it, one athlete at a time.